Username4723/DnDNotebook/Homebrew/Items/Magical.md

 # Pair of Gloves

 The wearer of these gloves may increase their Strength by 2, to a maximum of 22.

+# Glasses of Far Sight

+As an action, the wearer of these glasses may enhance their sight.
+For a minute, the wearer's attacks ignore half and tree-fourths cover, and the range of all their weapons is doubled.